 The SEP delivers a transformative learning experience that focuses on the role of leaders in driving and sustaining corporate success in uncertain times.
-This dynamic, cross-disciplinary programme is aimed at senior leaders from all functional backgrounds and from a range of industries.
+The SEP is composed of senior executives from a number of organisations, creating a unique classroom dynamic.

 Participants will be able to demonstrate a high level of achievement in their career to date.
 Executive directors and senior line managers, including general managers and functional heads from medium and large companies, have made up the majority of attendees on this programme in recent years.
 The programme is aimed at high calibre individuals with 10 years experience from private, public, for profit and not for profit organisations.
 Participants will have a desire to enhance an already impressive track record through a hunger to learn and to gain exposure to new ideas and strategic perspectives.

 The SEP also accepts individuals who already are, or are targeted to become senior team members in their organisations.

 - Gain leading-edge strategies and best practice insight to enable enhanced decision making in challenging environments.

 - Deepen your strategy formulation skill, in the context of a turbulent environment.

 - Acquire new insights and perspectives from world-class business experts.

 - Understand and enhance your personal leadership impact and effectiveness.